-Founded in 1833, Glengoyne distillery straddles the boundary between two whisky regions, with spirit running from pot stills that stand in the highlands yet aging in oak casks that rest in Lowland warehouses.
+Founded in 1833, Glengoyne distillery straddles the boundary between two whisky regions.
+Spirit runs from pot stills in the Highlands but ages in oak casks that rest in Lowland warehouses.
 The distillery is around 14 miles from Glasgow.
-Such proximity to the population centres of the central belt and the blending houses of Glasgow would have been of significant benefit to any distillery but the operation at Glengoyne was enhanced further by this qualification as a highland distillery, which brought with it significant tax breaks.
+Such proximity to the population centres of the central belt would have been of significant benefit to any early distillery.
+Glengoyne was doubly fortunate as it still qualified for the tax breaks afforded to Highland distillers.

 Glengoyne is one of the most accessible distilleries in Scotland.
-A 50 minute bus journey from Glasgow will drop you right at the gates, yet despite this proximity to the largest city in the country, the small cluster of distillery buildings are completely surrounded on all sides by rugged countryside and huddle together at the foot of Dumgoyne hill, a 427m volcanic plug that once acted as a lookout point for the illicit distillers that plied their trade in the valley below.
+A 50 minute bus journey from Glasgow will drop you right at the gates, yet despite this proximity to the largest city in the country, the small cluster of distillery buildings are completely surrounded on all sides by rugged countryside and huddle at the foot of Dumgoyne hill, a 427m volcanic plug that once acted as a lookout point for the illicit distillers that plied their trade in the valley below.

-Frequent tours of the distillery run throughout the day and when I visited in early February I found a site brimming with tourists, due at least in part, to French Rugby fans in the country for the six nations fixture the following day.
+Frequent tours of the distillery run throughout the day and when I visited in early February I found a site brimming with tourists, due, at least in part, to French Rugby fans who were in the country for the Six Nations fixture the following day.
 In truth, it was a little too busy for my liking.
-At one point there were three different tour groups in the still-house at the same time and it made hearing the guide a little difficult.
+At one point there were three different tour groups in the still-house at the same time and it made hearing our guide a little difficult.
 Fortunately, I had visited Glengoyne before but others weren’t so lucky.
 Of course I understand that Glengoyne are only trying to meet demand and don’t want to turn people away but I’m sure the experience would have been a better one had the tours been spaced out a little more.

 Smell: Vanilla, Cream & Honey.
 Biscuit, touch of Sherry, Banana, Apple and Pear.